Navid200/xDrip/docs/Updates.md

 #### **Can I undo an update?**
 You can install an older version of xDrip over the version you currently have installed.
-Therefore, you can undo an update by installing the same version you had installed before you updated to undo it.
+Therefore, you can undo an update by installing the version you had previously.
 <br/>

 ---